-- 6.20 Identify locations that are appropriate for more intensive uses that minimize negative environmental impacts on City residents and the natural environment, and consider rezoning to support compatible land uses. (crossreference: Goal 8) - 6.21 Require that all small-area planning processes include an inventory of existing environmental contaminants that impact the surrounding community, and that final small-area plans include strategies to address these contaminants through a mix of City and private investment. - 6.22 Charlotte-Mecklenburg Police Department will prioritize collaborative community partnerships that seek to improve and enhance the safety of the public.
+- 6.19 In existing and future City facilities including 1 recreational facilities, encourage the sale of healthy food options by concessionaires and in vending machines. - 6.20 Identify locations that are appropriate for more intensive uses that minimize negative environmental impacts on City residents and the natural environment, and consider rezoning to support compatible land uses. (cross-reference: Goal 8) - 6.21 Require that all small-area planning processes include an inventory of existing environmental contaminants that impact the surrounding community, and that final small-area plans include strategies to address these contaminants through a mix of City and private investment. - 6.22 Charlotte-Mecklenburg Police Department will prioritize collaborative community partnerships that seek to improve and enhance the safety of the public.
 These partnerships will include youth engagement programs such as Envision, REACH Academy, and others which are intended to provide more positive futures for our youth.
 In addition to these programs, the department will focus on innovative crime management strategies focused on reducing victimization.
 The department will continue to provide support services for crime victims and effectively investigate criminal behavior.